-6.1 Interfacing with the LISP Editor
+VI.1 Interfacing with the LISP Editor

-The functions EDITATN and EDITSTATE allow one to apply a general purpose List structure editor [Gabr75] to ATN networks and individual states.
+The functions EDITATN and EDITSTATE allow one to apply the LISP Editor [Gabriel 75] to ATN networks and individual states.
 These functions do not normally reside in the ATN system but are automatically loaded if they are called.
 In addition, this subsystem modifies appropriate Editor variables so that the editor can recognize ATN network definitions in files.
 Thus, one can say (EDIT <network name> <file specifications>) and expect the editor to find the network definition in the specified file.
 This also allows one to use the REFILE editor command to update the file once the networks have been edited.
-A special purpose ATN Grammar editor called NETEDI is also available.
-This editor is described in [Fini77b].